-Maintenance, operations and renewal activities for state highways and local roads

-Public transport continuous programme (existing services)

-Low-cost, low-risk activities (under \$2 million)

-Road safety promotion activities

-Investment management activities, including transport planning and modelling

-Programme business cases
+Maintenance, operations and renewal activities for state highways and local roads Public transport continuous programme (existing services) Low-cost, low-risk activities (under \$2 million) Road safety promotion activities Investment management activities, including transport planning and modelling Programme business cases

-NOTE: The regional programme is subject to change when the final GPS 2024 is released.
-Costs and timings of projects are estimates while councils' Long-Term Plans are in the process of being finalised, and as project specifics become clearer through the business case process.
-If there are changes that significantly affect the regional programme, these will be made during the consultation period.
-If change is required after the RLTP midterm review has been adopted, this will be done through a variation.
-Information on how variations are made is included in Appendix F of the RLTP 2021.
+Note: The activities included in this programme are subject to change on release of the final GPS 2024 and finalisation of council LTPs.

+Where possible, changes will be made during the public consultation process.
+If change is requested after the RLTP has been adopted, a variation will be sought.
+More information on how variations are made, and whether consultation is appropriate or required, is included in Appendix F of the RLTP 2021.
-Central government has signalled that roading activities previously under NZ Upgrade Programme will be renamed as Roads of Regional Significance.